xiaogit00/musingsblog/content/notes/On-XSS.md

 In another variant of this attack, a user uploads a script tag into a plain text user input area - the so-called Samy worm.
 Whenever visitors land on Samy's homepage, the script is ran, and user's cookies can be sent.
 This is also known as a **persistent XSS**.
 Worth noting is how scripts can also be ran via img tags, such as the following:

 `<img src="javascipt:alert('xss')/>`

+Whilst googling around, I've also managed to see a real life example of this: [XSS on TikTok](https://hackerone.com/reports/968082).
+It's certainly interesting to see an example of XSS in action - and to see the process of a user submitting a bug, the team responding and triaging the issues over the next few days, eventually raising its severity from medium to high.

+As a web dev, then, it's important then to keep a few things in mind: **don't reflect query values in your HTML code**.
+That'll leave your web app vulnerable to XSS attacks.
+You should be careful of this for all pages.